 An acknowledged drawback of conventional GPUs is their clock speeds.
 However, despite AMD’s RX 7900 XT being promoted to boost to 2400MHz, its in-game clock speeds typically average around 2700 MHz.

-Unfortunately, the reference cooler doesn’t allow for any substantial overclocking, although it is possible to push the memory clock up to 2700 MHz, which could marginally enhance in-game performance.
+Unfortunately, the reference cooler doesn’t allow for any significant overclocking, although it is possible to push the memory clock up to 2700 MHz, which could slightly enhance in-game performance.

 Thermals And Acoustics